The Mitten Tree Story-related Math Activities for Preschoolers

 Pattern Activity

-Patterns can be found everywhere, and it is important that children learn to identify them, to be able to make predictions and understand what comes next, to make logical connections, develop their reasoning skills, visual discrimination, and fine motor skills.
+Patterns can be found everywhere, and it is important that children learn to identify them to make predictions, understand what comes next, make logical connections, and develop their reasoning skills, visual discrimination, and fine motor skills.

 The Mitten Tree Complete the Pattern